 Chocolate chunks melt and create pools of chocolate whereas chocolate chips remain intact.
 This creates interesting textures both visually and in taste.

-- 4 tbsp chilled canned full fat coconut milk see recipe notes
+- 4 tablespoons (60 g) chilled canned full fat coconut milk, see recipe notes

-- 2 tbsp apple puree (unsweetened apple sauce)
+- 2 tablespoons (30 g) apple puree, (unsweetened apple sauce)

-- 1 tsp baking soda (bicarbonate of soda), sifted
+- 1 teaspoon (4 g) baking soda, (bicarbonate of soda), sifted

 - Use an ice cream or cookie scoop to measure out the cookies and place them on the lined baking trays, leaving at least 2 inches between each cookie.
 Top the cookies with the remaining chocolate chunks and chocolate chips (this will create lovely chocolate pools on top of your cookies).
 Sprinkle the sesame seeds on top of the cookies.

-- Bake the cookies for 10 minutes, then remove from the oven and bang the trays on your counter 5 times.
-Place the cookies back in the oven and baked for a further 2 minutes (12 minutes in total).
+- Bake the cookies for 10 minutes, then remove them from the oven and bang the trays on your counter 5 times.
+Place the cookies back in the oven and bake for a further 2 minutes (12 minutes in total).